-In the 100 metres it pays to run your own race.
+In the 100m it pays to run your own race.
 At pretty well every other distance, it pays to be aware of your opposition, too.

 Amantle Montsho and Taoufik Makhloufi appeared to forget this at the IAAF Diamond League meeting in Shanghai, and they paid for it by being pipped on the line for the win in their events on Sunday (18).

 Montsho apparently thought she had the field covered coming up the final straight in the 400m, with most of her dangerous rivals to her inside; Natasha Hastings, check.
 Allyson Felix, likewise.
 Francena McCorory was one to the outside, but close enough for the Botswanan to know she had her measure, too.

 However, Novlene Williams-Mills is not the sort of rival you should forget about.